 If you need help in selecting other items, I would be glad to help.
 Humans sometimes need additional grief relief from overwhelming disasters.
 Practicing in this hurricane amongst military personnel that deal with war and catastrophe every day has given me insight to natural therapies I would have never found otherwise.

 For disaster preparedness the official website for FEMA is Ready.gov where you can access the FEMA Ready Campaign on Pet Preparedness http://www.ready.gov/make-a-plan

 Finally, I have always realized that the state of Florida has been ahead of all of the 50 United States in their state’s emergency planning and this goes for the animal disaster preparedness.
 Go to your state's disaster preparedness website for information and links to the AVMA and the ASPCA animal disaster preparedness plans.
-I could provide tips for those with cats or birds or horses and if you need that help feel free to contact me via email at email@example.com.
+I could provide tips for those with cats or birds or horses and if you need that help feel free to contact me via my website at www.dr-jordan.com.